vashishthakapoor/website-migrate/review/hostinger/article.md

 As a digital marketer and developer who has worked with dozens of hosting providers over the years, I’ve used Hostinger extensively for various projects—from basic blogs to WooCommerce stores.
 This review is based on hands-on testing, performance benchmarks, and comparisons with other hosts in real-world scenarios.

 ---

+## Why You Should Trust My Review

+As a professional developer with extensive experience **managing over 150 websites**, I bring specialized expertise to this review.
+I work with WordPress daily, troubleshooting and resolving hosting-related issues as part of my professional responsibilities.

+I've **personally purchased multiple Hostinger plans** and currently manage more than 120 websites on their platform, 20+ are my own projects and 100+ belong to clients.
+This firsthand, comprehensive experience gives me unique insight into Hostinger's capabilities, limitations, and overall performance across diverse use cases.

 ## 📦 What is Hostinger?